About Sound4Sina

 His musical interest began in the early 90′s when he started to take keyboard classes.
 His aggressively demanding music habit didn’t show off until the mid 90′s when he started his own projects with the Roland synthesizer (Roland E-20).
 It turned out to be a (healthy) addiction for him, something of which great time and love was devoted into.
 The sounds of electronic music aroused his keen mind, and he defined his own style of rhythms.

 Eventually in 2003, he decided to do some research about oriental music.
 Being introduced to a wider audience at parties and events, he got interested to know more about the theories behind those beautiful sounds that are known as the quarter tones.
-He then started the Project that was called “Project: Oriental Music”.
+He then started the Project that was called Project: Oriental Music.
 He began working on several compositions, and it took him almost 1½ years to complete the basics of the oriental music.

-In December 2004 he performed and presented the project to lecturers and students.
-Months of hard work had paid off as he received positive response from the communities and people, including school staff and the principal.
+In December 2004 he performed and presented the project to school staff and students.
+Months of hard work had paid off as he received positive feedback from the communities and people, including school staff and the principal.
 Finally, in June 2005 he also got awarded a scholarship and a prize for the best project of the year in the category of Music at S:t Petri Gymnasium (upper secondary school).
 During the same week in June he also got nominated for his project, competing among students with top projects in the entire Malmoe region.